 More and more businesses are relying entirely on online marketing to promote themselves.
 There has been a big increase on companies not even having a storefront due to how easy and beneficial digital marketing has become.
 With Facebook and Google ads, social media platforms, websites and search engine optimization, a majority of leads – specifically for small to medium sized companies—come from online.

-Although there are lots of great ways to drive traffic to your social media sites and website on line, there are also a lot of great offline ways you can drive this traffic.
+Although there are lots of great ways to drive traffic to your social media sites and website online, there are also a lot of great offline ways you can drive this traffic.
 This means you can promote your online business for no additional costs and reap big benefits.
-I highly recommend that all businesses take advantage of these easy promotional tips.
+We highly recommend that all businesses take advantage of these easy promotional tips.

 - If you create a Press Release, include a domain name.
 Often this is shown right after the company name in parenthesis.

 - Tell people your domain name in yourvoice mail and on your hold music/recording.